imcs-compsim/pvutils/README.md

 ## How to cite
-If you use `pvutils` to create figures for your work, please acknowledge it with a link to the GitHub repository.
+If you use `pvutils` to create figures for your work, please acknowledge it with a link to the GitHub repository, for example:

-For example:
+> Illustrations in this work have been created using the ParaView scripting toolbox `pvutils` ([https://github.com/imcs-compsim/pvutils](https://github.com/imcs-compsim/pvutils)).

-- Illustrations in this work have been created using the ParaView scripting toolbox `pvutils` ([https://github.com/imcs-compsim/pvutils](https://github.com/imcs-compsim/pvutils)).
+Feel free to leave us a :star: on [GitHub](https://github.com/imcs-compsim/pvutils).

 ## ParaView version